-9 of the best vineyards in Asia every wine lover must visit
+9 of The Best Vineyards in Asia Every Wine Lover Must Visit

 Established by Chalerm Yoovidhya in 2001, the first vineyard was set up in Tab Kwang, Thailand’s conventional grape-growing region.
 The surrounding jungles and national parks make Tab Kwang’s atmosphere conducive to growing premium quality grapes for the luxurious Shiraz.
 However, this is just one of the three locations in Thailand where Monsoon Valley Wines grows its grapes.
 The others are Monsoon Valley Vineyard in Hua Hin and Chiang Mai Vineyard.
 The largest among them is Hua Hin Hill, measuring 110 hectares.

-Each vineyard has adjoining ponds for water collection during monsoon.
+Each vineyard has adjoining ponds for water collection during monsoons.
 During the dry months, the vineyards are watered using reserved water.
 Thus, they are only irrigated with rainwater.

 Touring the vineyards and the beautiful countryside is one of the things to do at Monsoon Valley.
 Its flagship restaurant The Sala Wine Bar & Bistro offers a panoramic view of the valley and a delectable menu of exotic dishes.